SmithLiu95/Image-Perceived-Emotion-Assessment/README.md

-# Perceived-Emotions-Baseline
+# Baseline Models of Perceived Emotions Recognition

 This repository includes baselines of the perceived emotion estimation.
 The perceived emotion estimation is also known as Affective Computing [1], which is to estimate the emotions that are expected to be evoked in viewers by visual contents.

 **We welcome contributes!
 Feel free to submit pull requests!**

-# Continuous Emotion Prediction for Image
+## Continuous Emotion Prediction for Image

 Emotions can be described by arousal and valence (VA).
 Some papers also use 3 values (arousal, valence and dominance) (VAD) to describe.
 Continuous Emotion Prediction is to estimate the VA or VAD values